UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

 .. admonition:: Content

-   - This course aims to give a brief, but comprehensive introduction to using Python, Julia nd R in an HPC environment.
+   - This course aims to give a brief, but comprehensive introduction to using Python, Julia and R in an HPC environment.
    - You will learn how to
       - start the interpreters of Python, Julia and R by the HPC module system
       - find site installed packages/libraries
       - install packages/libraries yourself
       - use virtual environments
+      - work interactivly
       - write batch scripts
     - This course will consist of lectures interspersed with hands-on sessions where you get to try out what you have just learned.